 - Finally, it will unhide column C.

-Read More: How to Hide Columns with Button in Excel (4 Suitable Methods)
+Read More: How to Hide Multiple Columns in Excel

 6. Hide and Unhide Columns with Excel VBA

-Another way to hide and unhide columns are with Excel VBA Macro.
+Another way to hide and unhide columns is with Excel VBA Macro.
 To perform this, see the steps below: